julianfigueroaGL/gorilla-cast-docs/docs/lifecycle/application/application.md

 ### Insallation

-The installatin procces is very straightforward whether using yarn or npm:
+The installation process is very straightforward whether using yarn or npm:

 ```bash
 npm install -g @vue/cli